 The latest change, as in the past year, is this neat little thing called Anchor pages.
 The concept is not really that new for some of us, but for those of you that are still learning, I’m going to tell you all about it.

-After reviewing my content marketing plan, I ensure that my supporting blog posts connect back to the main blog, aka anchor page.
+After reviewing my content marketing plan, I ensure that my supporting blog posts connect back to the main blog, or core page aka anchor page.
 To put this in perspective, I created a graphic for you.
 Always make sure you are linking back to your main blog - Google will thank you for it.

 Sorry to disappoint as you can see it’s nothing too complicated.
 Blogging is really getting easier in my opinion.
 As you might have noticed I always write in the first person and in a conversational tone.
 Remember, blogging is part of your brand, and our brand is all about relationships and getting the job done.